kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 For the full list of features, please refer to [configuration_basics](./configuration_basics.md) and [advanced_configuration](./advanced_configuration.md)

 ### How to use Custom Resolvers with `OmegaConfigLoader`
-You can register custom resolvers to use non-primitive type for parmaeters.
+You can register custom resolvers to use non-primitive types for parmaeters.

 ```yaml
 # parameters.yml